If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 BEST SPRAY BOTTLE

 You’ve probably noticed your barber or hair cutter constantly wetting your hair with a spray bottle and drying it with a hairdryer.
-That’s because, Ann told SPY, scissors need wet hair and clippers work best on dry hair.
+That’s because, Shim told SPY, scissors need wet hair and clippers work best on dry hair.
 If you’re planning on using shears, a water mister spray bottle will help keep your hair damp, but not dripping wet, which is important for cutting hair properly.
 YAMYONE’s spray bottle sprays a fine mist, perfect for wetting but not soaking your hair.

 7. BaBylissPRO Nano Titanium Hair Dryer